General context, key principles and hot topics

 - the need for the sentence imposed to reflect the seriousness of the offence, promote respect for the law and provide just punishment for the offence;

-- to afford an adequate deterrent to criminal conduct;
+- affording an adequate deterrent to criminal conduct;

-- to protect the public from the defendant committing further crimes;
+- protecting the public from the defendant committing further crimes;

-- to provide the defendant with the necessary educational or vocational training, medical care or other correctional treatment in the most effective manner;
+- providing the defendant with the necessary educational or vocational training, medical care or other correctional treatment in the most effective manner;

 - the kinds of sentences available;

 - the kinds of sentences and the sentencing range established for the applicable category of offence committed by the applicable category of defendant as set forth in the US Sentencing Guidelines or applicable policies; and